SSWConsulting/SSW.Rules.Content/rules/calendar-do-you-know-the-ways-to-share-and-see-others-calendars/rule.md

 <!--endintro-->

-### Option 1: Using Outlook Calendar Permissions - See a person's calendar
+### Option 1: Using Outlook Calendar Permissions - See a person's calendar (Recommended)

 You can share your Outlook calendar with another person or a group in Outlook.
 This option is useful when you want to share your personal calendar with others.